RETURN to part 1

 The sun was setting when I arrived back at camp, and I lowered my pack to dig out my food:

 After scarfing just enough to satisfy my hunger, leaving enough for the rest of the journey, I put all smellables back up the tree and rolled out my bedding on a lichen-tufted hillock above the shoreline.
 The sky was clear and the air hinted of no ill tidings; I would sleep well tonight.
 I lay for probably another two hours before dark fell completely.
 Across the lake I could see a storm cell brooding over the darkened mainland, showing brown flashes of heat lightning flickering almost nonstop in silence.

 The breeze went still about midnight, and the mosquitoes came.
 I had a hell of a time fighting them off and trying to sleep.
 I wished the temperature would drop or something to get rid of them.
 The electric storm over the mainland still sparked; it was now very still and warm, and the sky had clouded up over me.
 I drifted in and out all night, noticing sometimes the sky had cleared to reveal a stunning carpet of stars, causing deep space to glow a dim, undefined grey beyond the arm of the sparkling Milky Way.
-About 3am I awoke again as the moon rose above the dunes of the mainland, blinding me so badly that I could not keep my eyes open; even its blazing white reflection on the glassy lake was too bright to look at, and this was only a quarter moon!
+About 3am I awoke again as the moon rose above the dunes of the mainland, blinding me so badly that I could not keep my eyes open; even its blazing white reflection on the glassy lake was too bright to look at.
 The lights of another ship glided silently across the water in the distance.